When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Does HMA VPN Keep Logs?

-No, HMA VPN doesn’t keep logs.
+No, HMA doesn’t keep logs.
 That means it doesn’t track or log your Internet activity.
 However, HMA still collects some personal information from its users, such as email addresses and usernames, which is a common practice among VPNs.
 The data that HMA does log in is aggregated and can’t be traced back to any specific user.

 This doesn’t change the fact that HMA has a poor track record of safeguarding its customers’ privacy.
 To gain its users’ trust, the service has undergone a third-party security audit by VerSprite, a reputable cybersecurity firm.
 The firm has given HMA a clean chit by awarding it a ‘low-risk privacy impact’ rating.